maquinl/Microsoft-Copilot-Experience-pubsec/index.md

 ## Description

-In this interactive experience you will come up with a new giving Campaign using Microsoft 365 Copilot to streamline research, proposal drafting, and presentation creation.
+In this interactive experience you will come up with a new giving campaign using Microsoft 365 Copilot to streamline research, proposal drafting, and presentation creation.

 - You will have 25 minutes to complete the objective.
 - In your browser, enter “Word.new” and then save a new document as “Copilot Research” to your OneDrive account.
 - Try different Copilots, experiment with prompts to see what works best, and enjoy the creative process!

-You will perform three tasks:
+You will perform four tasks:

 ### [Task 1: Research Giving Campaign Ideas](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Task_1_Research_Ideas.html)